➤ How to Code a Game

 }

-Which DataType can be used to create primary key variable in Hibernate/JPA?
-Any class which is serializable can be used as primary key.
+Which DataType can be used to create the primary key variable in Hibernate/JPA?
+Any class that is serializable can be used as the primary key.

 Repository:-